JonnyDeehan/MoneyboxWithdrawal/README.md

 Once you have completed test, zip up your solution, excluding any build artifacts to reduce the size, and email it back to our recruitment team.

 Good luck!

+_________________________________________________

+Additional notes:

+- Changed code style to that of private fields being in the format of -> '_privateField'
+- Added summary comments for public methods and properties
+- Refactored some existing variable names to be more detailed and less abstract in meaning.
+- Added checks for null accounts, empty guid ids of accounts.
+- For the purposes of this task, I've assumed that all amounts in question are in Pounds Sterling.
+- Left certain properties as constants as opposed to configurable variables for the purposes of this task.
+For example, it would be better to have say the 'PayInLimit' be confgurable for any given account, depending on a user's needs.
+- For this task, I've simply printed a console line stated for the notification system, as opposed to implementing sending an email to a given user.
+- Simply used a dictionary to hold the accounts in the account repository, as opposed to a more data persisted approach with a database.
+- Added unit tests to test different cases where certain exceptions are expected, in addition to successful feature test scenarios.